Malcolm Smith's Family History Archive

 The Parsons became friends with the Smethurst family who were their neighbours and Mike would play with their children.
 Edie recalled that she and Doris Smethurst took the children to the beach the day that war broke out as there seemed to be nothing else special to be done.
 Marc was employed on secret work in connection with radar and, at the outbreak of war, the department was dispersed around the country.

 Marcus was despatched at short notice to Leighton Buzzard so their furniture was placed in storage and Marc taken with his colleagues by army lorry.
-Edie was left to her own devices so she jumped on board the lorry with son Michael.
+Edie was left to her own devices so, without invitation, she jumped on board the lorry with son Michael.
 Edie found work at Beechcroft School in Leighton Buzzard through contacts of the Smethurst family.
 It was a private school and Edie taught gymnastics by way of something to do.
-The school proprieter was "a bit posh" although he had no formal training.
+The school proprietor was "a bit posh" although he had no formal training.
 The school fees were quite high and he added £5 per term for gymnastics when Edie started formally as a teacher.
 She received a letter of appreciation when she left the school.

 It was not long before Marc was transferred to the Royal Aircraft Establishment at Farnborough.
 He and Edie first found lodgings at 3 Coleford Bridge Road.
 They later found a top floor flat in a house in Hawley Lane which Marc thought Edie would like because of the view.
 She did like the view but not the location as it was a long way from the shops and she had no means of transport.